domenicostefani/Esteso/README.md

 High-quality samples of the double bass extended techniques chosen from the personal vocabulary of the musician can be found in the `SoundDemos` folder.
-Here are quick previous of the three techniques:
+Here are some audio extracts of the musician playing with the three techniques:

 ### *Brushed Jetè*